capactio/website/blog/2021-09-07-hello-world.md

 ---
-slug: hello-world
+slug: introducing-capact
-title: Hello world!
-Introducing Capact, your new way to manage applications and infrastructure
+title: Introducing Capact, your new way to manage applications and infrastructure
 authors:
   - pkosiec
 tags: